Geneaology and Historical Documents

 Hillsboro Library Family Name Records On File (physical files)

 Yes.
-We charge $15 due to the extensive amount of hours and energy it can takes to conduct this type of research.
+Free for less than 1 hour of research.
+If the research requires more than 1 hour, we charge $15 due to the extensive amount of hours and energy it can take to conduct this type of research.

 (1-2 hours guaranteed.)